-Some of the Company's products are subject to standard warranties and the Company provides for the estimated cost of product warranties.
+Some of our products are subject to standard warranties, and we provide for the estimated cost of product warranties.
 We regularly assess the adequacy of our pre-existing warranty liabilities and adjust amounts as necessary based on a review of historical warranty experience with respect to the applicable business or products, as well as the length and actual terms of the warranties, which are typically one year.
 See further discussion in Note 7.